sleekmason/Lilidog-Minimal/README.md

 - Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog <br/>
-while allowing you to choose most all of your OWN packages. <br/> Currently contains Lxterminal, Thunar, and Mousepad to get you started. <br/>
+while allowing you to choose most all of your OWN packages. <br/> Currently contains xfce4-terminal, Thunar, and Mousepad to get you started. <br/>
 Design your system with any other programs you might like. <br/>
 __sudo apt update && sudo apt install synaptic__ for a graphical interface to make installing your programs easier. <br/>